arksys-os/.github/profile/README.md

 ### Desktop Environment as [KDE](https://kde.org/)
 Most of us are familiar with Windows or perhaps macOS before using Linux, and these operating systems are great in terms of usability, but not for privacy.
 To achieve a similar interface very customizable and with a good workflow, the best option is to use a desktop environment such as KDE (K Desktop Environment) or something more simple like GNOME or XFCE.

 For me, KDE is the best!
-It's so elegant, customisable and flexible, and it's maintained by a great group of volunteers and developers.
+It's elegant, customizable and flexible, and it's maintained by a great group of developers and volunteers.

 <img src="https://raw.githubusercontent.com/arksys-os/.github/main/profile/img/linux-architecture.jpg" width="163" height="140" alt="Linux architecture" />